Argentina Is Bárbaro! Here Are the 6 Best Places to Live in Argentina

 You’re determined to pack up everything you own and relocate to a faraway location.

 Perhaps somewhere exotic that still hangs on to its European roots?
 One crammed full of jaw-dropping natural landscapes, from craggy snow-capped peaks to kaleidoscopic cactus-clad deserts?

 Maybe even a country where feasting on premium grass-fed steak and quaffing down top-shelf vino (wine) is the nightly norm.

-Someplace that’s bárbaro (awesome).
+Someplace that’s bárbaro (awesome), like Argentina.

 Patagonia: The last great wilderness region